CesiumGS/3d-tiles/README.md

 | ![Bounding Box](figures/BoundingBox.jpg) | ![Bounding Sphere](figures/BoundingSphere.jpg) | ![Bounding Region](figures/BoundingRegion.jpg) |

-A tile references a _feature_ or set of _features_, such as 3D models representing buildings or trees, points in a point cloud, or polygons, polylines, and points in a vector dataset.
+A tile references a _feature_ or set of _features_, such as 3D models representing buildings or trees, or points in a point cloud.
 These features may be batched together into essentially a single feature to reduce client-side load time and rendering draw call overhead.

 A 3D tileset consists of at least one tileset JSON file specifying the metadata and the tree of tiles, as well as any referenced tile content files which may be any valid tile format, defined in JSON as described below.